 To get an approve/eligible per Automated Underwriting System via LP FINDINGS, debt to income ratio cannot exceed 50% DTI.

-2020 Conventional Loan Guidelines On Condominiums
+Conventional Loan Guidelines on Condominiums

 Homebuyers purchasing a condominium need to consider the condominium complex being HUD-approved.
-Condo Buyers can only qualify for a FHA Loan and want to purchase a condominium, they need to make sure that the condominium complex is FHA Approved
+Condo Buyers can only qualify for a FHA loan and want to purchase a condominium, they need to make sure that the condominium complex is FHA Approved.

-2020 Conforming Guidelines On Condominiums
+Conforming Guidelines on Condominiums

-- Warrantable condominium complex means that at least 51% of the condominium units needs be owned by primary resident condominium unit owners or second home unit owners and not be owned by investment unit owners where the condominium units are rentals.
+Warrantable condominium complex means that at least 51% of the condominium units needs be owned by primary resident condominium unit owners or second home unit owners and not be owned by investment unit owners where the condominium units are rentals.
 The condominium complex needs to be in good financial condition with reserves and not negative or in financially in distress.
 Ninety percent of the condominiums must be sold and owned by condominium unit owners on existing condominium projects.
 A single enterprise and/or owner cannot be the owner of 10% or more of the condominium units.
 The condominium complex needs to be fully insured and/or insurable.

 Second Home Financing & Investment Home Mortgages